MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorials/use-aggregation-functions.md

 |NORTH CAROLINA|82|
 |MISSOURI|78|

-### Group data by scalar values
+## Group data into bins

-To aggregate by scalar values, such as a numeric or time value, you'll first want to group the data into bins using the [bin()](../binfunction.md) function.
+To aggregate by scalar values, such as a numeric or time values, you'll first want to group the data into bins using the [bin()](../binfunction.md) function.
 Using `bin()` can help you understand how values are distributed within a certain range and make comparisons between different periods.

-This example counts the number of storms that caused crop damage for each week in 2007.
+The following query counts the number of storms that caused crop damage for each week in 2007.
 The `7d` argument represents a week, as the function requires a valid [timespan](../scalar-data-types/timespan.md) value.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAAwsuyS/KdS1LzSsp5uWqUSjPSC1KVQguSSwqCcnMTVVISi0pT03NU9BISSxJLQGKaBgZGJjrGhrqGhhqKujpKWCKW2hqgkwqLs3NTSzKrEpVAJvunF+aV6Jgq5AMojU0FZIqFZIy8zTgNukoGKZoAgCRt8vYjQAAAA==" target="_blank">Run the query</a>